gatsbyjs/gatsby/docs/blog/2019-01-04-using-react-context-api-with-gatsby/index.md

 ## Adding styles

-All of this will not work if the styles are not in place.
-Therefore, add the following styles in the `layout.css` file:
+At this point, we've set up a dark mode toggle and conditionally render a `className` if dark mode is enabled.
+However, we still need to actually _style_ based upon this conditional `className`.
+As such, we need to add the following styles in the `layout.css` file:

 ```css:title=src/components/layout.css
     /* Dark mode styles */